 As much as we feel for his plight though, we don't really see Steam backing down here.
 If Kubas' story is indeed true, then we feel even more sorry for the rest of the team.
 However, the responsibility of acting on the behalf of a company should not have been wasted on Kubas, not at this level.

-You may recall a similar event occurring earlier this year, when Steam sent off Malta based developer Insel Games over a similar incident .
+You may recall a similar event occurring earlier this year, when Steam sent off Malta based developer Insel Games .
 True, Insel pulled off the review manipulation at a much larger scale and they were compelled by the management to do so but nevertheless - the end result remained the same.

 Being banned from Steam can be detrimental for companies, even more so when it comes to development teams of Acram Digital's scale.